-In the second stage of reflective observation, the learner reflects on the new experience in the light of their existing knowledge of particular importance to see if there exist any inconsistencies between experience and understanding.
+In the second stage of reflective observation, the learner reflects on the new experience in light of their existing knowledge, with particular attention to identifying any inconsistencies between experience and understanding.

-Over half of the sampled teacher trainees, (53,5%) report that reflecting on their practices and learning proves to be very helpful (reflective journals on practice teaching (peer/micro-teaching, practicums).
-Their learning experience is related to Kolb's ELT stage 2 (Reflective Observation).
-The participants were given the opportunity to provide their opinion on reflection as an effective technique of learning that was practiced through their "reflective journals" on practice teaching (Peer/micro-teaching, practicums), and through "my ten favourite items" activity (21,28%), as these were the first reflection assignments the participants were required to complete from the beginning of the training year.
-Moreover, the great majority of the participants stress the importance of reflecting on their learning in the open-ended questions in the questionnaires (91%) and the interviews (93%).
+Over half of the sampled teacher trainees (53.5%) reported that reflecting on their practices and learning proves to be very helpful (reflective journals on practice teaching (peer/micro-teaching, practicums).
+Their learning experience is related to Kolb's ELT Stage 2 (Reflective Observation).
+Subsequently, the participants were given the opportunity to provide their opinion on reflection as an effective technique of learning that was practiced through their "reflective journals" on practice teaching (Peer/micro-teaching, practicums), and through "my ten favorite items" activity (21.28%).
+This, however, were the first reflection assignments the participants were required to complete from the beginning of the training year.
+Moreover, majority of the participants stressed the importance of reflecting on their learning in the openended questions in the questionnaires (91%) and the interviews (93%).

-- "90% of my learning was greatly influenced by teaching English and reflection on my teaching practices (learning by doing)."

-- I "I feel I have a natural understanding of the main strategies of language learning, which has been only achieved but the act of 'doing'."

-- "Having attended the lectures, the training workshops and videoviewing sessions, I feel that I have learned a great amount about language learning and teaching.
+- "90% of my learning was greatly influenced by teaching English and reflection on my teaching practices (learning by doing)." - "I feel I have a natural understanding of the main strategies of language learning, which has been only achieved but the act of 'doing'." - "Having attended the lectures, the training workshops and videoviewing sessions, I feel that I have learned a great amount about language learning and teaching.
 The videos I viewed allowed me to reflect on my own teaching/learning strategies and identify the amount of information absorbed from the lectures, the training workshops, as well as the micro/peer-teaching and practice teaching sessions." - "As I reflect on what I have experienced, read, viewed and listened to over the whole training year, I can say that we have been exposed to a variety of teaching and learning experiences and amalgam of reflective practices that have proven to be well structured, systematic, consistent, constructive, and at the same time, very simple, and engaging."

-Kolb's ELT: Stage 3: Abstract Conceptualisation "Synthesis Response" paper
+Kolb's ELT: Stage 3: Abstract Conceptualization "Synthesis Response" Paper

-Reflection gives rise to a new idea, or a modification of an existing abstract concept the person has learned from his/her experience Abstract Conceptualisation/Generalisation).
-In this stage, the teacher trainees' learning involves using theories, logic and ideas, rather then feelings to understand problems or situations.
+Reflection gives rise to a new idea, or a modification of an existing abstract concept the person has learned from his/her experience (Abstract Conceptualization/Generalization).
+In this stage, the teacher trainees' learning involves using theories, logic and ideas, rather than feelings to understand problems or situations.
 Typically, they rely on systematic planning and develop theories and ideas to solve problems.